Paul is a retired American expat living in Thailand. Besides being an English teacher and translator, Paul likes languages and most sports.

 When the child gets a little older, other abstract vocabulary is learned from associations.
 For example, the young child will acquire the meaning of "bad" by associations with actions such as not eating his food, hitting playmates, and not taking a nap which is not rewarded.
 Citing another example, the concept of "freedom" will be acquired by seeing animals both in and out of cages and by viewing people who are and aren't wearing handcuffs.

 When I began learning Chinese Mandarin, I was fortunate to have a native speaker who taught me using a direct method which is very similar to how you learn your first or native language.
 Mr. Chen expended great effort in explaining new vocabulary with pictures and actions which created mental images of the Chinese character being taught.
 All of his lesson sheets were more than 98 percent in Chinese characters.
-If he could not explain a new concrete or abstract character or word using a picture to create a mental image or association, he explained it with simpler synonym characters which were all student-friendly.
+If he could not explain a new concrete or abstract character or word using a picture to create a mental image or association, he explained it with simpler synonym characters that were all student-friendly.
 I learned how to think in Chinese, and it was extremely helpful to me in acquiring fluency in the language.

 Disadvantages of Use of Translation When Teaching Vocabulary